 The key aims of the organisation are to: Engage the public, develop audience, encourage feedback and participation, democratise contemporary arts, curate inclusively, promote excellence, sustainability and good practice in the arts and culture sector; through networking, commissioning, training, advising, project managing and offering infrastructure and support to creators, schools, community arts groups and enterprises.
 To increase opportunity through enterprise links regionally, nationally and internationally.
 Expanding economic potential.
 Developing creative and cultural activities to the benefit of all.

 We are very passionate about sustainability.
-The Hull office is in a solar-powered green business park for social enterprises called Arthur Street Enterprise Centre. and we are proud to be developing a creative environmental sustainability partnership with the Association of Sustainability Practitioners.
+The Hull office is in a solar-powered green business park for social enterprises called Arthur Street Enterprise Centre.
+We are also proud to be developing a creative environmental sustainability partnership with the Association of Sustainability Practitioners.

 We always need volunteers to invigilate in our art spaces, please get in touch to if you can help.